Close

 mvn clean tomcat7:run-war

-5. Put following url in your browser:
+5. Enter the following url in your browser:

 http://localhost:8080/file-upload-example/